24A31A05FP/tic-tac-toe/README.md

 # tic-tac-toe
-I will design the code 2 player game
+I will design a two player game